 When is paid parking in effect in Norfolk County?

-• Paid parking will be in effect from Thursday, June 15 through Labour Day September 4, 2023
+• Paid parking is in effect from June 15 through Labour Day each year.

 What hours and days are paid parking in effect?

-• Paid parking will be in effect for 8 hours per day, from 10:00 a.m. to 6 p.m., every day of the week.
+• Paid parking is in effect for eight hours per day, from 10 a.m. to 6 p.m., every day of the week.

 Cost